jkincali/AppyAds/README.md

 ```ruby
   xmlns:appyadmgr="http://schemas.appyads.com/attributes"
 ```
 Of course, there are further options available, and intial views can even be embedded within the AppyAdManager view.
-Please see the appyads.com developer pages for more information.
+Please see the <a href="http://appyads.com/support/docs/android/">appyads.com developer pages</a> (especially the AppyAdManager section) for more information.
 #Setting up Account IDs and Campaign IDs
 All advertising campaigns are initiated through an account at <a href="appyads.com">AppyAds.com</a>.
 From there, you can sign up for an account and begin to create your own ads, or sign up for ads to be delivered to your app.